m3dwards/parity-website/content/posts/2020-01-31_is-parity-like-bitcoin/index.md

  - Extremely hard to change - last change to consensus rules was in 2017
  - Completely decentralised - there is no controlling authority
  - free floating value - people pay a market determined rate
- - Philosophy of verify don't trust - individuals can verify their own transactions
  - Censorship resistance - no permission is required to use
- - No chargebacks or refunds - every transaction is final even mistakes
+ - No chargebacks or refunds - every transaction is final, even mistakes

 ### Parity's properties